Continuous Memory Representation for Anomaly Detection: Experimental Results

-\textbf{Improved performance.} To assess the efficacy of the continuous normal space, we implemented two baselines with discrete feature spaces under the same overall detection framework of GRAD as follows: 1) referring to a single feature from discrete space (\cref{fig:space}(a)) through vector quantization (VQ), and 2) referring to a combination of multiple discrete features (\cref{fig:space}(b)) with an attention module.
-As shown in~\cref{tab:space}, GRAD, providing a continuous normal feature space, outperforms the other baselines for both local and global representation.
-When we expand the feature space for local representation, the attention shows the performance drop, suffering from a more severe IS.
-Although VQ shows performance improvement with a larger feature space, it still falls short of GRAD even with the quadrupled feature space.
+Although VQ shows performance improvement with larger memory entries, it still falls short of CRAD even with the quadrupled feature space.
 Furthermore, the baselines consistently underperform in global representation, indicating their inability to represent structural information of the entire feature.

-\textbf{Visualization of coordinates.} Although the quantitative results above clearly demonstrate the effectiveness of the continuous normal representation of GRAD, we additionally visualize the generated and mapped coordinates in~\cref{fig:coord}.
+\textbf{Visualization of coordinates.} Although the quantitative results above clearly demonstrate the effectiveness of the continuous normal representation of CRAD, we additionally visualize the generated and mapped coordinates in~\cref{fig:coord}.
 The normal and abnormal areas with a similar local characteristic are mapped at a near distance in the local feature space (e.g., the patch $317$ and $485$ in~\cref{fig:coord}(a)).
 Similarly, the global coordinates of the two input images are mapped to almost the same location at the global feature space (\cref{fig:coord}(b)).
 These results indicate that the model successfully learns to generate coordinates corresponding to each input feature, and the local and global grids can represent the normal features from each perspective effectively.